ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-security.markdown

 {INFO: }
-If your instance runs on a [burstable CPU](../cloud/cloud-overview#burstable-instances), especially if it is a low-end one, generating a certificate may take RavenDB a few minutes, spending a lot of your CPU credits.
+If your instance runs on a [burstable CPU](../cloud/cloud-overview#burstable-instances), especially if it is a low-end one, RavenDB may take a while to generate a certificate, spending a lot of your CPU credits in the process.
 We therefore recommend that you create your certificate locally and import it to your instance rather than let RavenDB generate it for you.
 {INFO/}